 Your body temperature naturally drops when falling asleep.
 You can accelerate this process:

-- Take a warm shower 60-90 minutes before bed — the subsequent cooling triggers melatonin release
+- Take a warm shower 60-90 minutes before bed because the later cooling helps trigger melatonin release

 - Use breathable bedding and keep feet slightly uncovered to regulate temperature